Refereed RT2012 Papers in TNS

 TNS discourages the submission of progress reports and manuscripts that are more suitable for distribution as an institution's internal document or RT2012's unrefereed Conference Record.
 We expect each manuscript to be cast in the context of the state of the art of its field, including appropriate motivation for the work; to present a complete description of the work performed; and to present a set of conclusions supported by the measured and/or calculated data.

 Thank you again for following up on your RT2012 presentation with a high-quality contribution to the refereed, archival literature.
-Submittal, refereeing, editing and publication will be coordinated by TNS.
-Contact information will be added here for any questions you may have about manuscript preparation or status.

 Berkeley Lab logo Hosted by Lawrence Berkeley National Laboratory, a U.S. Department of Energy national laboratory operated by the University of California UC logo